Vetledrage/WeatherApp/README.md

 # Acknowledgements
-#### Thanks to Metrologisk institutt https://www.met.no for providing the APIs used to access weatherdata.
+#### Thanks to Meteorologisk institutt https://www.met.no for providing the APIs used to access weatherdata.
 #### Thanks to UIO https://www.uio.no for giving us the opportunity to work and experiment with these APIs, as well as providing us with help and guidance.
 #### Thanks to all developers of team41!

 # Contact us!
-#### We can be reached through our respective UIO emails, which should be available for the examiners.
+#### We can be reached through our respective UIO emails, which should be available to the examiners.